-Reel Steel was established in 2015 as an online film magazine through a love for cinema.
+Reel Steel was established in 2015 as a film magazine and screening event group through a love for cinema.

 Keep an eye on our Events page for our upcoming screenings.